eed3si9n/eed3si9n.com/content/posts/isolating-plugin-classpath.md

 [success] elapsed time: 3 s, cache 100%, 17 disk cache hits
 ```

-This shows that `app/packageBootstrap` in sbt 2.x called Coursier CLI to build a bootstrap JAR.
+This shows that `app/packageBootstrap` in sbt 2.x called Coursier CLI to build the bootstrap JAR.

 ### a note on forking

-While defining the `bootstrapCs` subproject, we intentionally set the `clientSide` to `false`:
+When defining the `bootstrapCs` subproject, we intentionally set `clientSide` to `false`:

 ```scala
 clientSide := false,
 ```

-This overrides the default client-side run, so Coursier CLI will execute inside of the same JVM as the sbt server.
-One caveat is that CLI programs will often call `sys.exit(1)` and it will shutdown the sbt server:
+This overrides the default client-side run, so Coursier CLI will execute inside the same JVM as the sbt server.
+One caveat is that CLI programs often call `sys.exit(1)`, which will shut down the sbt server:

 ```bash
 sbt:isolation-root> bootstrapCs/run --help